-The following table provides certain information about our common stock that may be issued upon the exercise of options granted under the Flowserve Equity and Incentive Compensation Plan (the "2010 Plan"), the Flowserve Corporation 2004 Stock Compensation Plan (the "2004 Plan"), the Flowserve Corporation 1999 Stock Option Plan (the "1999 Plan") and the Flowserve Corporation 1997 Stock Option Plan (the "1997 Plan"), as of December 31, 2012.
-The 1999 Plan and the 1997 Plan have expired.
-No options were granted under any plan in 2012.
+The following table provides certain information about our common stock that may be issued upon the exercise of options granted under the Flowserve Corporation Equity and Incentive Compensation Plan (the "2010 Plan") and the Flowserve Corporation 2004 Stock Compensation Plan (the "2004 Plan").
+No options were granted under any plan in 2015.

-Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted-Average Exercise Price of Outstanding Option, Warrants and Rights (2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in the First Column) (3) Equity compensation plans approved by securities holders 38,454 \$44.99 2,447,848 Equity compensation plans not approved by securities holders - TOTAL 38,454 \$44.99 2,447,848
+Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted-Average Exercise Price of Outstanding Option, Warrants and Rights (2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in the First Column) (3) Equity compensation plans approved by securities holders 84,261 \$17.42 4,172,064 Equity compensation plans not approved by securities holders - - TOTAL 84,261 \$17.42 4,172,064

-- (1) All shares of common stock included in this column underlie stock options awarded under the 1997 Plan, the 1999 Plan and the 2004 Plan. - (2) These amounts represent the weighted average exercise price for the total number of outstanding options. - The shares of common stock reflected in this column include 2.171.883 shares available for issuance under the 2010 Plan.
-The shares of common stock reflected in this column also include 275,945 shares that were available for issuance under the 2004 Plan at December 31, 2012.
-This column does not reflect shares that were the subject of outstanding awards under the 2010 Plan or the 2004 Plan at December 31, 2012.
+(1) All shares of common stock included in this column underlie stock options awarded under the 2004 Plan.

+(2) These amounts represent the weighted average exercise price for the total number of outstanding options.

+(3) The shares of common stock reflected in this column include shares available for issuance under the 2010 Plan.
+This column does not reflect shares that were the subject of outstanding awards under the 2010 Plan or the 2004 Plan at December 31, 2015.